meteatamel/cloudrun-tutorial/dbt-job/README.md

 ENTRYPOINT "./script.sh"
 ```

-In this Dockerfile, we use the dbt base image, copy our dbt project and also the
+In this `Dockerfile`, we use the dbt base image, copy our dbt project and also the
 script to call that project with the profile.

 Enable the Cloud Build and Run APIs: